Abbreviations : Report Help

 The genome is circularly permuted and approximately 30% terminally redundant with a unit size of 104–140 kbp and a G+C content of 49–55% (Table 1.Iridoviridae).
 With the exception of Singapore grouper iridovirus (SGIV), ranaviruses encode a cytosine DNA methyltransferase which methylates cytosines within the dinucleotide sequence CpG.
 Although there is one report to the contrary, DNA methylation is likely to occur in the cytoplasm and may protect viral DNA from virus-encoded endonucleolytic attack or prevent recognition by a Toll-like receptor 12-like protein.

 The replication cycle of frog virus 3 (FV3) serves as the model for the family (Figure 4.Iridoviridae).
-The complete genomes of 25 ranaviruses (Table 1.Iridoviridae) have been sequenced and show marked genetic conservation.
-Based on whole genome dot plot comparisons there are four genomic phenotypes among them (FV3/tiger frog virus / soft-shelled turtle virus -like, Ambystoma tigrinum virus (ATV)/ epizootic haematopoietic necrosis virus (EHNV)-like, SGIV/ grouper iridovirus -like, and common midwife toad virus (CMTV)-like).
+The complete genomes of 25 or more ranaviruses have been determined and show marked sequence conservation (Chinchar et al., 2017).
+Based on whole genome dot plot comparisons there are four genomic phenotypes among ranaviruses (FV3/tiger frog virus /soft-shelled turtle virus -like, Ambystoma tigrinum virus (ATV)/ epizootic haematopoietic necrosis virus (EHNV)-like, SGIV/ grouper iridovirus -like, and common midwife toad virus (CMTV)-like).
 FV3-, ATV-, and CMTV-like viruses display extensive regions of co-linearity, albeit with evidence of sequence inversions and deletions.
 In contrast, when compared to the other three, SGIV-like viruses only contain short regions of co-linearity and display extensive re-arrangement of the viral genome.
 However, despite the marked reshuffling of the genome, SGIV contains 53 ORFs in common with other ranaviruses.
 The apparent ability of ranaviruses to express conserved, functional gene products despite marked variations in co-linearity suggests that gene expression is not linked to gene order and is consistent with the previously observed high level of genetic recombination.

 Ranaviruses such as FV3 are serologically and genetically distinct from members of other genera.
 However, several piscine, reptilian and amphibian ranavirus isolates show serological cross-reactivity with FV3 (Hedrick et al., 1992).
 Serological cross-reactivity likely reflects marked amino acid sequence conservation (i.e., >90% identity) within the major capsid protein and other viral proteins.

 Ranavirus species are distinguished by multiple criteria including their members’ amino acid and nucleotide sequence identity, phylogeny, principal host species, genome size, genetic co-linearity, and gene content.
 Many isolates within the genus show >90% sequence identity within the major capsid protein and other conserved proteins.
-In view of this high level of sequence identity, a re-evaluation of the number of ranavirus species is currently underway.
+In view of this, ranavirus isolates are considered members of the same viral species if they share >95% amino acid identity based on a concatentated set of 26 core iridovirid genes, and display phylogenetic relatedness, a co-linear gene arrangement, similar genomic size, and similar G+C content.

-Ranavirus species are designated by one of three, albeit imperfect, naming methods: the host species from which the virus was first isolated (Ambystoma tigrinum virus, Common midwife toad virus, European catfish virus, Frog virus 3, and Singapore grouper iridovirus), the typical clinical manifestation of infection (Epizootic hematapoietic necrosis virus), or the geographic site of the first isolate (Bohle iridovirus, Santee-Cooper ranavirus).
+Ranavirus species are designated by one of three, albeit imperfect, naming methods: the host species from which the virus was first isolated (Ambystoma tigrinum virus, Common midwife toad virus, Frog virus 3), the typical clinical manifestation of infection (Epizootic hematapoietic necrosis virus), or the geographic site of the first isolate (Santee-Cooper ranavirus).

 short-finned eel virus